Ego Boyo: Advocacy

 She was Global Rights Ambassador for Global Rights Nigeria; whose work focuses on combating sexual violence against women.

 As the founder and trustee of Tempio Media Advocacy and Information Foundation, she is focused on highlighting women's education and women's healthcare.
 The foundation works with the non-governmental organizations on their visual messaging to help educate the less privileged.
 She has worked on documentary and advocacy videos focusing on maternal health as well as sexual assault.
 She is the Chair of the Advisory board of the Lagos Fringe Theatre Festival, a multi disciplinary Festival which runs annually in Nigeria and encompasses the full spectrum of artistic diversities and also on the governing board of the Mirabel center, the first sexual assault referral center (SARC) in Nigeria.

 As an advocate for education, Boyo was on the advisory board of Oando Foundation, which has founded schools across Nigeria to create a sustainable educational system that will empower pupils and was a member of the Nigerian Oscar Selection committee.

 She previously served as a member of the advisory board of the Oando Foundation and was the 60th president of The International Women’s society, and a member of the charity serving in multiple capacities. and a non executive director on the board of Lagos Preparatory and Secondary School, Ikoyi, a private British curriculum School based in Lagos.

+In 2024, Ego Boyo was featured as one of Vogue UK's "Forces of Change," nominated by Chimamanda Ngozi Adichie, who commended her charity work focused on Nigerian's women Education and Healthcare.

 Personal life

-Ego is married with children to Omamofe Boyo since 1992, the deputy group chief executive officer at Oando Plc.
+Ego has been married to Omamofe Boyo since 1992, the deputy group chief executive officer at Oando Plc.
 She has three children.